sbakht/vault/marriage.questions2.md

   - What about after kids are grown up?
   - I would have to pay for EVERYTHING (makeup and all)

-What are your parents expectations of you for marriage?
-  - What are their expectations of me?

-What exactly are you referring to when mentioning inlaws and family relations?

-Who would pay for the house?
-  - all me (marriatal assets get split 50)

 If the only time we have together is during isha, would you prefer I go to the masjid or we do stuff together?
   - should we move it to a different time